Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 Not vaccinating a pet cat increases the risk of contracting serious illnesses.
 Some of the illnesses we’ve discussed earlier have low chances of survival; some may also greatly reduce a cat’s lifespan.

 Furthermore, some viruses could turn the cat into a carrier of that virus, staying in the cat’s body for the rest of their life — and causing flare-ups when the cat is stressed or weakened.
+If you'd like to get started with strengthening your cat or kitten’s immunity through regular cat vaccinations, consult your vet!

 A cat that’s about to be revaccinated with FVRCP vaccine for cats at Sploot Veterinary Care in Denver, Colorado